ZarulHanifah/ZarulHanifah.github.io/opportunities/index.md

 <img src="images/visiting-scientists.png" style="border:none;" />
 </div> -->

-If you are an undergraduate student or an intern who is looking for a challenging but potentially fruitful project related to the human microbiome and/or bioinformatics, please send an e-mail to meren at uchicago.edu.
+If you are an undergraduate student or an intern who is looking for a challenging but potentially fruitful project related to the human microbiome and/or bioinformatics, please send an e-mail to fastgenom at gmail.com.

 Do you have other suggestions?
 Write to [us]({{site.url}}/people/)!